DuendeInexistente/Cirque/ShortStories/thief.md

  "See, you say you have no friends, I told you you'd like this one.
 Aren't I a good lad."
 Discord pointed at the thief, who jumped back thinking he'd be turned into something ironic.

- "Discord you dummy, you can't do everything he asks you pretty please with a cherry on top."
+ "Discord, you can't do everything he asks you pretty please with a cherry on top."
 Protested Celestia.
-"And help that one, it's bleeding out."
+"And help that one, she’s bleeding out."

  "I don-- What so-- I *didn't* do it because moonlighter asked me pretty please, *thankyouverymuch*."